Existence and stability of near-constant solutions of variable-coefficient scalar field equations: Abstract

 \section{Abstract}

-In this article, we study a class of semilinear scalar field equations on the real line with variable coefficients in the linear terms.
+This article studies a class of semilinear scalar field equations on the real line with variable coefficients in the linear terms.
+These coefficients are not necessarily small perturbations of a constant.
+We prove that under suitable conditions, the non-translation-invariant linear operator leads to steady states that are ``almost constant'' in the spatial variable.
+The main challenge of the proof is due to a spectral obstruction that cannot be treated perturbatively.
+Next, we consider stability of constant and near-constant steady states.
 We establish asymptotic stability for the vacuum state with respect to perturbations in $H^1\times L^2$, without placing any parity assumptions on the coefficients, potential, or initial data.
-Next, under a parity assumption, we show asymptotic stability for steady states that are ``almost constant'' in the spatial variable, which can be constructed because the of the non-translation-invariant linear part of our equation.
+Finally, under a parity assumption, we show asymptotic stability for near-constant steady states.